 How the Projection Pipeline Works

 Folium is a Python wrapper around Leaflet.js, which defaults to L.CRS.EPSG3857.
-This means the map canvas, zoom levels, and tile grids operate entirely in Web Mercator meters.
+The map canvas, zoom levels, and tile grids operate in Web Mercator meters.
 However, Leaflet’s public API is explicitly designed around EPSG:4326 for developer ergonomics.

 The separation of concerns works as follows:

-This architecture keeps geographic data portable across systems while standardizing the visual rendering layer.
+Folium does not expose a crs constructor argument — the rendering CRS is always EPSG:3857 and is managed entirely by Leaflet internally.
 For a deeper breakdown of how coordinate math stays deterministic across mapping stacks, review established Core Mapping Architecture & Rendering patterns.

 Data Ingestion & ETL Best Practices

-Automated web mapping and dashboard generation require strict CRS normalization before data reaches the Folium builder.
-Never rely on implicit conversions inside rendering calls.
-Instead, enforce transformations in your ETL pipeline:
+Automated web mapping requires strict CRS normalization before data reaches the Folium builder.
+Never rely on implicit conversions inside rendering calls:

 Production-Ready Implementation